viamrobotics/docs/docs/tutorials/control/flutter-app.md

       _locations = await _viam.appClient.listLocations(_organization);

       // in Flutter setState tells the UI to rebuild the widgets whose state has changed,
-      // this is how we change from showing a loading screen to a list of values setState(() {
+      // this is how you change from showing a loading screen to a list of values setState(() {
         _loading = false;
       });